Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Introduction

 The rest of the paper is organized as follows.
 In Section 2, we start by describing the motivating data example.
 We explain how we extract key actions for the selected test items.
-In Section 3, we present the proposed multi-state survival model for time sequence data across actions and explain the Bayesian estimation approach for the proposed model.
-In Section 4, we describe the application of the proposed model to the motivating data example.
-Finally, we conclude the paper with a summary and discussion in Section 5.
+In Section 3, we provide an overview of MSM and its traditional applications, highlighting theoretical and practical justification of our novel MSM application to log data.
+In Section 4, we present the proposed MSM approach for time sequence data across actions and explain the Bayesian estimation approach for the proposed model.
+In Section 3, we describe the application of the proposed model to the motivating data example.
+In Section 5 presents simulation studies and prior sensitivity analyses to evaluate model performance and robustness.
+Finally, we conclude the paper with a summary and discussion in Section 6.